remotion-dev/remotion/packages/docs/docs/cli.md

 - `--pixel-format`: [Set a custom pixel format.
 See here for available values.](config#setpixelformat)
 - `--image-format`: [`jpeg` or `png` - JPEG is faster, but supports transparency.](config#setimageformat) The default image format is `jpeg` since v1.1.
 Flag available since v1.4.
 - `--config`: Specify a location for the Remotion config file.
 Available in v1.2 and later.
 - `--quality`: [Value between 0 and 100 for JPEG rendering quality](config#setquality).
 Doesn't work when PNG frames are rendered.
+Available since v1.4.
 - `--overwrite`: [Write to output even if file already exists.](config#setoverwriteoutput)
 - `--sequence`: [Pass this flag if you want an image sequence as the output instead of a video.](config#setimagesequence) Available since v1.4.
 - `--codec`: [`h264` or `h265` or `png` or `vp8` or `vp9`](config#setoutputformat).
 If you don't supply `--codec`, it will use the H.264 encoder.
 Available since v1.4.